SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    the new functionality will be available on all existing instances of that type, even if they were created before the extension was defined.

+An extension can also extend an existing type only when certain conditions are satisfied.
+This syntax is described in :ref:`Generics_ConcreteConstrainedExtensions`.

 .. _Extensions_ComputedProperties:

 Computed Properties